gtarraga/kv-store/README.md

 Each version (`v1`, `v2`, etc.) is a completely independent implementation with its own tradeoffs:

-- **[Version 1](https://github.com/gtarraga/kv-store/tree/main/v1)**: Basic disk-only storage.
+- `v1` - **[The Basic One](https://github.com/gtarraga/kv-store/tree/main/v1)**: Basic disk-only storage.
 Every operation hits the file.
 Slow but simple.
+- `v2` - **[Append only](https://github.com/gtarraga/kv-store/tree/main/v2)**: Storage files are on-disk and immutable, we only append new lines to the file.
+Updates create a new KV at EOF with the updated value.
+Deletes also create a new line but we are using tombstone records.
+Search now looks for the last matching key in the file.

 Each version lives in its own folder with its own README explaining the approach.